Home Case of Week Home Jobs Conferences Fellowships Books

 Website news:

-(1) Our Feature page for March is Tissue Processors / Other Histology, and highlights our advertiser Milestone Medical.
+(1) Our Feature page for March is Tissue Processors / Other Histology and highlights our advertiser Milestone Medical.
 It also contains an original short article, "Tissue Histology: Preserving Information from Molecules", by Jaleh Mansouri, M.D.

 (2) Thanks to you, we set record average daily traffic of 21,430 visits per day in February!
 As always, please let us know how we can be more useful to you.

-Case of the Week #345
+Case #345

-Clinical History:
+Clinical history:

-A 49 year old woman had a hysterectomy for leiomyomas ("fibroids") of the uterus.
+A 49 year old woman had a hysterectomy for leiomyomas (fibroids) of the uterus.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Leiomyoma with vasculitis secondary to Lupron
+Diagnosis: Leiomyoma with vasculitis secondary to Lupron

 Discussion:

 Histologically, there is often initially edema and necrosis, followed by hyalinization and lymphocytic infiltrate (B and T cells).
 In this case, there was a prominent vasculitis.
-The patient had no history of a prior vasculitis, and at follow up 3 years later, there was no evidence of vasculitis.
+The patient had no history of a prior vasculitis and at follow up 3 years later, there was no evidence of vasculitis.